JustinTimperio/osinfo/README.md

 # osinfo

 ## What is osinfo?
-OSinfo is a cross-platform OS Version collection tool module.
-It is designed to unify OS detection methods in a single module that can easily be integrated into other projects.
+OSinfo is a cross-platform OS Version collection tool.
+It is designed to unify multiple OS detection methods in a single module that can easily be integrated into other projects.

 ### Offically Supported